-Sticking to a routine allows you to feel in control of life in times of uncertainty.
-Experiment with a routine that works for you, and then discuss it with your family and friends so they can support you.
+One of the best ways to stay mentally well is to stick to a routine.
+This allows you to feel in control of life in times of uncertainty.
+Experiment with a routine that works for you, and then discuss it with your family so they can support you.
 Healthy routines should include at least two of the following: